ItsMe-RiiK/Nabdhu/README.md

 sudo update-desktop-database /usr/local/share/applications/
 ```

 Once installed, you can launch **Nabdhu** directly from your Desktop Environment's Application Menu!
-It will securely prompt for your password via your native graphical prompt (e.g. GNOME PolicyKit dialog) and launch properly.

 ### Running Manually from Terminal
 You can still start the task manager normally by running: